mkatfi/libft/README.md

 ```

-You can adjust placeholders like `[Your Name]` and your GitHub repository link.
+You can adjust placeholders like mkatfi and your GitHub repository link.
 Let me know if you’d like any additional changes!